jsborjesson/passwords/README.md

 **You can read the work in progress by checking out the appropriate branch.**

-There will be a [pull request][] open where you can comment either on the entire thing or on a specific line by going to the `Files changed` tab and clicking the icon to the left of lines:
+There will be a [pull request][] open where you can comment either on the entire section or on a specific line by going to the `Files changed` tab and clicking the icon to the left of lines:

 ![](https://github.global.ssl.fastly.net/images/modules/commit/commit_comment_tip.gif)